-The first time we visited Honduras we stayed at a resort for a week near Tela on the mainland.
-The beach was nice and the Caribbean Sea’s warm waters were enjoyable.
-However, it was sad to see many children walking the beach in the heat of the day trying to sell trinkets or coco bread to tourists.
-Poverty was rampant and clearly evident.
-At one point an exhausted little boy sat on the edge of my chair, he needed a break.
-It was heart wrenching.
-We bought some of the coco bread he was selling.
+Located in Central America Honduras is one of the poorest countries in the Americas with approximately two-thirds of its population living in poverty.
+This was evident and we witness it everyday.
+It was so sad to see all these little kids walking the beach in the heat of the day trying to sell trinkets or coco bread to tourists.
+At one point an exhausted little boy sat on the edge of my chair—he clearly needed a break and his jaundiced eyes spoke for themselves.
+It was heart wrenching!
+We bought some coco bread that he was selling.

-During our week long visit, we did a few excursions including visiting a Garifuna village, where we learned about the local culture and got to eat fried fresh fish and french-fries made by the villagers.
-It was good and we were almost surprised that we didn’t get sick considering there wasn’t any electricity or running clean water available.
+During our week-long visit, we did a few excursions including visiting a Garifuna village, where we learned about the local culture and got to eat fried fresh fish and french-fries made by the villagers.
+It was good and we were almost surprised that we didn’t get sick considering there wasn’t any electricity or running clean water available!